-Specifically, the most informative samples are identified based on customized scoring functions, which can be roughly divided into the following categories: \begin{itemize} \item \textbf{Geometric:} Herding \cite{welling2009herding}, k-CenterGreedy \cite{sener2018active}, and Contextual Diversity \cite{agarwal2020contextual} define the scoring function as the sample similarity in the feature space and redundant points are removed for better diversity. \item \textbf{Uncertainty:} Least Confidence, Entropy and Margin \cite{coleman2019selection} select the most uncertain samples that may have a greater impact on model optimization. \item \textbf{Error / Loss:} Forgetting \cite{toneva2018empirical}, GraNd and EL2N \cite{paul2021deep} measure the sample informativeness according to the error or loss during the course of training, and the samples easy to learn are pruned. \item \textbf{Decision boundary:} Adversarial DeepFool \cite{Ducoffe2018AdversarialAL} and Contrastive Active Learning \cite{margatina2021active} preserve samples hard to separate based on the distance to the decision boundary. \item \textbf{Gradient matching:} CRAIG \cite{mirzasoleiman2020coresets} and GRAD-MATCH \cite{killamsetty2021grad} try to find a subset with weighted gradients approximating the full gradients. \item \textbf{Submodularity:} FASS \cite{Wei2015SubmodularityID}, PRISM \cite{Kaushal2021PRISMAU}, and SIMILAR \cite{Kothawade2021SIMILARSI} construct the coreset by maximizing the submodular functions \cite{Iyer2013SubmodularOW}, such as Graph Cut, Facility Location and Log Determinant \cite{iyer2021submodular}, which naturally measures the diversity and information. \end{itemize} However, the above-predefined scoring functions introduce additional pruning costs due to the parameter updating, which is not negligible \cite{qin2023infobatch}.
-In this paper, we propose a training-free and consistent dataset pruning method named LC (Learning Complexity) for the fine-tuning scenario.
+Specifically, the most informative samples are identified based on customized scoring functions, which can be roughly divided into the following categories: \begin{itemize} \item \textbf{Geometric:} Herding \citep{welling2009herding}, k-CenterGreedy \citep{sener2018active}, and Contextual Diversity \citep{agarwal2020contextual} define the scoring function as the sample similarity in the feature space and redundant points are removed for better diversity.
+SSP \citep{sorscher2022beyond} adopts the k-means algorithm with features from the encoder to search the coreset.
+Moreover, CCS \citep{zheng2023coveragecentric} is an innovative data selection method, which maintains coverage in high-density areas of a dataset. \item \textbf{Uncertainty:} Least Confidence, Entropy and Margin \citep{Coleman2020Selection} select the most uncertain samples that may have a greater impact on model optimization. \item \textbf{Error / Loss:} Forgetting \citep{toneva2018empirical}, GraNd and EL2N \citep{paul2021deep} measure the sample informativeness according to the error or loss during the course of training, and the samples easy to learn are pruned. \item \textbf{Decision boundary:} Adversarial DeepFool \citep{Ducoffe2018AdversarialAL} and Contrastive Active Learning \citep{margatina2021active} preserve samples hard to separate based on the distance to the decision boundary.
+BoundarySet \citep{pmlr-v235-yang24b} is a novel coreset construction method by selecting training samples to reconstruct the decision boundary of a deep neural network learned on the full dataset. \item \textbf{Gradient matching:} CRAIG \citep{mirzasoleiman2020coresets} and GRAD-MATCH \citep{killamsetty2021grad} search for a subset with weighted gradients close to the full gradients. \item \textbf{Submodularity:} FASS \citep{Wei2015SubmodularityID}, PRISM \citep{Kaushal2021PRISMAU}, and SIMILAR \citep{Kothawade2021SIMILARSI} construct the coreset by maximizing the submodular functions \citep{Iyer2013SubmodularOW}, such as Graph Cut, Facility Location and Log Determinant \citep{iyer2021submodular}, which naturally measures the diversity and information. \end{itemize} To improve the robustness of different dataset pruning methods, the concept of Moderate Coreset \citep{xia2023moderate} is discussed.
+Specifically, given any score criterion of data selection, different scenarios prefer data points with scores in different intervals.
+However, the above-predefined scoring functions introduce additional pruning costs due to the parameter updating, which is not negligible \citep{qin2023infobatch}.
+To reduce downstream dataset pruning costs, we propose an efficient scoring function named DLC solely based on the pre-trained model without fine-tuning.